rhythm-gaming/rgc/docs/spec.md

     * 7 lanes of dimension 0 (buttons)
   * Alternative:
     * 8 lanes of dimension 0 (scratch + buttons)
-    * Scratch notes and button notes are not homogeneous, so this is not recommended.
+    * Scratch notes and button notes are not conceptually homogeneous, so this is not recommended.
 * **Beatmania IIDX DP**
   * Recommended lane groups:
     * 1 lane of dimension 0 (left scratch)